plopolpo/uni/README.md

-# <TITLE>
+# CAMOLIRI

-<TITLE> is a small collection of ROS2 nodes which interact in order to send and collect rgb and depth frames from the OAKD camera.
+CAMOLIRI is a small collection of ROS2 nodes which interact in order to send and collect rgb and depth frames from the OAKD camera.

 ## Nodes